 Time Ordered Agenda:

-Who Should Attend: Speech-language pathologists engaging in clinical supervision
+Who Should Attend: Speech-language pathologists treating children with language learning disabilities

 ADA: Please contact us a minimum of 2 weeks prior to the program for accommodations.